-We wanted to update you about the planned introduction of an opt out system for organ donation in England.
+We want to update you about the introduction of an opt out system for organ donation in England.

-The Government has announced its intention to introduce the new system on Wednesday 20th May 2020 following the passage of the Organ Donation (Deemed Consent) Act last year.
+The new opt out system came into effect on Wednesday 20th May 2020 following the passage of the Organ Donation (Deemed Consent) Act last year.

-Over the next two weeks, you will see this 20th May date start to appear in our TV, radio and social media advertising.
-We have planned the advertising around the communications campaign so that it increases in intensity as we get nearer to the date that the law change comes into effect.
+You will have seen this 20th May date start to appear in our TV, radio and social media advertising.
+We have planned the advertising around the communications campaign so that it increases in intensity now that the law change has come into effect.

-We’re pleased to say over 60% of people over 16 are already aware that the law is changing and we expect this to increase further before the law change.
+We’re pleased to say over 60% of people over 16 are already aware that the law has changed and we expect this to increase further.
 We still have more work to do though, as awareness levels among black, Asian and minority ethnic people are lower than the general population.

 We’re grateful for your support so far in helping to ensure that people have accurate information about what’s happening and their choices.
 We hope your support will continue in raising awareness.

 Reminder about the opt out system

 From the date of the law change, all adults in England will be considered as having agreed to donate their own organs when they die unless they record a decision not to donate (also known as ‘opt out’), or are in one of the excluded groups.